zulip/zulip/docs/dev-env-first-time-contributors.md

    do this.
 2. Open Terminal (macOS/Ubuntu) or Git BASH (Windows; must **run as an Administrator**).
-3. In Terminal/Git BASH, clone your fork to your local machine using -c flag to set the git pull mode to be rebase by default in the repository
+3. In Terminal/Git BASH, [clone your fork to your local machine using -c flag](#step-1b-clone-to-your-machine):
-configuration:

 ```
 git clone -c pull.rebase git@github.com:YOURUSERNAME/zulip.git